SMI/IsIdentifiable/IsIdentifiable/README.md

 It can either be ignored (because it is a false positive) or reported.

 Some rules come out of the box (e.g. CHI/Postcode/Date) but for the rest you must configure rules in a rules.yaml file.
-There are three classes of rule: BasicRules, SocketRules and WhiteListRules.
+There are three classes of rule: BasicRules, SocketRules and AllowlistRules.
 See below for more details of each.
 They are applied in that order, so if a value is Ignored in a Basic rule it will not be passed to any further rules.
-If a value fails in a SocketRule (eg. the NER daemon labels it as a Person), then a subsequent WhiteList rule can Ignore it.
+If a value fails in a SocketRule (eg. the NER daemon labels it as a Person), then a subsequent Allowlist rule can Ignore it.
-Not all Ignore rules go into the WhiteListRules section; this is intended only for white-listing fragments which NERd has incorrectly reported as failures.
+Not all Ignore rules go into the AllowlistRules section; this is intended only for white-listing fragments which NERd has incorrectly reported as failures.

 Rules can be read from one or more yaml files.
-Each file can have zero or one set of BasicRules, plus zero or one set of WhiteListRules.
+Each file can have zero or one set of BasicRules, plus zero or one set of AllowlistRules.
-All of the BasicRules from all of the files will be merged to form a single set of BasicRules; similarly for WhiteListRules.
+All of the BasicRules from all of the files will be merged to form a single set of BasicRules; similarly for AllowlistRules.

 When running in service mode (as a microservice host) the rules are read from all `*.yaml` files found in the `IsIdentifiableRules` directory inside the data directory.
 The data directory path is defined in the program yaml file (which was specified with -y) using the key `IsIdentifiableOptions|DataDirectory`.